JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

-  git clone --recursive https://github.com/hpc/charliecloud.git cd charliecloud make make install PREFIX=/home/ubuntu/charliecloud
+  git clone --recursive https://github.com/hpc/charliecloud.git cd charliecloud make make install PREFIX=$HOME/charliecloud

-Unless there were problems, Charliecloud should now be installed in the user's home directory (:code:`/home/ubuntu`), in the subdirectory :code:`charliecloud`.
+Unless there were problems, Charliecloud should now be installed in the user's home directory, in the subdirectory :code:`charliecloud`.
 If you wish to test the installation (optional), `run the Bats test suite as described in the Charliecloud Documentation <https://hpc.github.io/charliecloud/test.html>`_.

 Now add the Charliecloud executables to your path.
 You may wish to do this interactively when you install Charliecloud for the first time but we recommend that you also put it in a startup script such as :code:`.bash_profile`.

 .. code:: bash

-  export PATH=$PATH:/home/ubuntu/charliecloud/bin
+  export PATH=$PATH:$HOME/charliecloud/bin

 Building the JEDI environment
 -------------------------------

-Once Charliecloud is installed on your system, the next step is to make a home for the JEDI Charliecloud container and download it as follows:
+Once Charliecloud is installed on your system, the next step is to make a home for the JEDI Charliecloud container and download it as follows (you may also have to install wget if it's not included in the developer tools mentioned above):

 .. code:: bash